BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_robot_arm/03/index.md

 #### 2. Copy and paste this text into your address bar.

+Note: This step may not be necessary for newer versions of Chrome/Edge.

 <p style="text-align:center"><cmd>chrome://flags/#enable-experimental-web-platform-features</cmd></p>

 #### 3. Select “Enabled” on the “Experimental Web Platform features”

+Note: This step may not be necessary for newer versions of Chrome/Edge.

 <img src="fig-6_2.png" alt="fig-6_2" style="zoom:40%;" class="image center" />

 #### 4. Click “Relaunch”

+Note: This step may not be necessary for newer versions of Chrome/Edge.

 #### 5. Visit The Coding Site